tommymeer/enterprise-ai-deployment-lab/projects/support-agent/README.md

     REVIEW -.-> TRACE
 ```

 This is a modular monolith / local lab implementation, not a microservices design.
-The deterministic path is: customer message → bounded extraction → validation and routing → evidence retrieval → address comparison → structural gate → disposition → authorization → idempotent execution → closure or human escalation → trace.
+The deterministic path is:

+**Customer message → bounded extraction → validation and routing → evidence retrieval → address comparison → structural gate → disposition → authorization → idempotent execution → closure or human escalation → trace.**

 ## AI vs. deterministic

 The LLM is used only where natural-language interpretation is needed: turning a customer message into a fixed, validated extraction contract.

+Deterministic logic owns:

+- validation and routing
+- evidence retrieval
-Deterministic logic owns validation, routing, evidence retrieval, the structural gate and policy, disposition, authorization, execution, state transitions, and tracing.
+- the structural gate and policy
+- disposition
+- authorization
+- execution
+- state transitions
+- tracing

 The model does not decide policy, grant itself authority, or execute a refund.